 Although the ABCLS does not provide recommendations, you can use their public register to analyze status, contact information, and areas of practice about their members.

-ALSA provides a land surveyor search to verify that your chosen surveyor is licensed.
+ALSA provides a land surveyor search to verify that your chosen land surveyor is licensed.

 How often do I need a property survey?